100%, or “no adverse impact to receiving waters from trash," by 2025

 Some of the ways the County is working to meet these goals include:

-- Full Trash Capture Devices: With the help of a $115,000 grant from the Association of Bay Area Governments, CWP is working to install full trash capture devices throughout unincorporated Contra Costa County.
-These devices will prevent trash from reaching our creeks.
+Full Trash Capture Devices: Installing and maintaining full trash capture devices in storm drain catch basins throughout unincorporated Contra Costa County.
+These devices prevent trash from reaching our creeks.

 Do your part to keep litter out of creeks and waterways by following these Best Management Practices (BMPs):

-- Minimize the amount of waste you generate.
+Minimize the amount of waste you generate.
 Remember your three R's: Reduce, Reuse, Recycle.

-- Properly dispose of your trash so that the wind does not carry it to the stormdrain system where it can be conveyed to local waterways.
+Properly dispose of your trash so that the wind does not carry it to the stormdrain system where it can be conveyed to local waterways.

-- Help keep your community clean by picking up trash, even if it is not yours.
+Help keep your community clean by picking up trash, even if it is not yours.
 Resource limitations mean government cannot be the whole solution.

-- Keep stormdrains around your property clear of trash, vegetation/leaves, sediment, and other debris.
+Keep stormdrains around your property clear of trash, vegetation/leaves, sediment, and other debris.
 If a drainage inlet in an unincorporated area of Contra Costa County is clogged please call Public Works Department Maintenance at (925) 313-7000 to report it.